Are you currently seeing the ERR_CONNECTION_REFUSED error in Chrome while trying to access a WordPress website or any site?

-As you can see, the browser says the site can’t be reached, even though there’s internet connection.
+As you can see, the browser says the site can’t be reached, even though you have internet connection.

 Of course, this isn’t specifically a Chrome error; you can encounter this problem on other browsers like Mozilla Firefox, Microsoft Edge, Internet Explorer, etc.